 Turn your phone into a local guide.

 Discover glaciers, wildlife, and stunning coastal views on this iconic 127-mile journey through Alaska's most scenic landscapes.
 4.5+ hours of audio.
 252 miles round trip.
-252 miles round trip.

-Venture south from the Golden Heart City through the vast boreal forests and rugged foothills that lead to the majestic gates of the Alaska Range.
+The highway between Fairbanks and Denali Park is beautiful.
+You travel through the vast boreal forests and rugged foothills that lead to the majestic gates of the Alaska Range.
 4.25+ hours of audio.
 241 miles round trip.

 Our family try to use audio tours whenever possible while traveling.
 We learn 100x more about what we’re seeing and the history.
 When we couldn’t find a GuideAlong tour (which we usually use), we researched and found this as the top one.
 It was excellent!
 It was packed with great information and knowledge.
 It’s a bit of what your are seeing, what to look for, history, and local stories.
 It also doesn’t require cell service once it’s downloaded, using GPS way points to trigger the segments.
 We pretty much did all of the tours available except we didn’t make it all the way through the one to Homer and the full stretch between Fairbanks and Denali.
 A tip: Once in the tour, you can change the settings to not play the music that occurs between segments.